isalevine/the-fire-mage-frontend/README.md

 # Welcome to The Fire Mage!

-**UPDATE 9/8/2019: The Fire Mage is now an open source project (or, at least I'm working on making that happen)!
+**UPDATE 9/8/2019: The Fire Mage is now an open source project!
+(Or, at least I'm trying to make that happen!)
 To contribute, please see CONTRIBUTION_GUIDE.md for more information.**

 ![gif of demo for The Fire Mage](https://raw.githubusercontent.com/isalevine/the-fire-mage-frontend/master/firemage-demo.gif)